Regulations on Lending

 Other mortgages

-Maximum loan-to-value ratio, repayment loan
+Maximum loan-to-value ratio, amortizing loan

 90 percent

-Maximum loan-to-value ratio, credit facilities
+Maximum loan-to-value ratio, credit lines

 60 percent